d-s-g/d-s-g.github.io/_posts/2018-1-1-keystone-elm-portfolio.md

             notFoundView
 ```

-The page function is passed the model from the view function and using . notation checks the
+The model is passed into the page function from the view function and using . notation checks the
 route with a case statement.
 We are rendering `Models.HomeRoute` so we trigger
 `Models.HomeRoute -> Posts.List.viewPosts model.posts` which takes the post list and renders them to the page.

-Thus to render our application, our event graph looks like this

 This is the common pattern for unidirectional data flows.
 An event happens, we pass the event to a function that updates the store and based on our new state we render out our new view.
 My next project will be exploring how vue and vuex work together to handle state on a map.

-To view this project please go to my github
+To view this project please go to the following github
-[here](https://github.com/d-s-g/keystone-elm-joe-morina){:target="_blank"}, and view the test domain [here](https://keystone-elm-joe-morina.herokuapp.com/){:target="_blank"}.
+[link](https://github.com/d-s-g/keystone-elm-joe-morina){:target="_blank"}, and view the test domain [here](https://keystone-elm-joe-morina.herokuapp.com/){:target="_blank"}.